HaxeFlixel/flixel-docs/documentation/02_handbook/14-neko.html.md

 <img src="../images/02_handbook/nekovm-logo.png" width="128px" style="float:left; padding:10px" />

-[Neko](http://nekovm.org/) is an high-level dynamically typed programming language and virtual machine.
-Neko as a target of HaxeFlixel and OpenFL supports an api close to the CPP builds of HaxeFlixel.
+[Neko](http://nekovm.org/) is a high-level dynamically typed programming language and virtual machine.
+Neko as a target of HaxeFlixel and OpenFL supports an API close to the CPP builds of HaxeFlixel.

 The NekoVM itself is part of the [Haxe Toolkit](http://haxe.org/doc/start/neko) and is used throughout Haxelib, Lime, OpenFL and flixel-tools to easily create cross-platform tools.
 Neko gives the power of the Haxe standard library to cross platform development tools.